You Don't Have to Say You Love Me: Dusty Springfield version

-Neither Wickham or Napier-Bell understood the original Italian lyrics.
-According to Wickham they attempted to write their own lyric for an anti-love song to be called "I Don't Love You", but when that original idea proved unproductive, it was initially adjusted to "You Don't Love Me", then to "You Don't Have to Love Me", and finalised as "You Don't Have to Say You Love Me", a phrasing that fitted the song's melody.
+Neither Wickham nor Napier-Bell understood the original Italian lyrics.
+According to Wickham, they attempted to write their own lyric for an anti-love song to be called "I Don't Love You", but when that original idea proved unproductive, it was initially adjusted to "You Don't Love Me", then to "You Don't Have to Love Me", and finalised as "You Don't Have to Say You Love Me", a phrasing that fitted the song's melody.
 Napier-Bell later gave the same title to his first book, an autobiographical account of the British music scene of the 1960s.

 Springfield recorded her vocal the next day.
 Unhappy with the acoustics in the recording booth she eventually moved into a stairwell to record.
-She was only satisfied with her vocal after she had recorded 47 takes.
+She was only satisfied with her vocals after she had recorded 47 takes.

-Released on 25 March 1966 in the UK, the single release of Springfield's recording became a huge hit and remains one of the songs most identified with her.
-When she died from breast cancer in March 1999, the song was featured on Now 42 as a tribute.
+Released on 25 March 1966 in the UK, the single release of Springfield's recording remains one of the songs most identified with her.
+The song was her most successful hit in the United Kingdom and United States; it went to number one in the UK charts and number 4 on the Billboard Hot 100 chart in the United States.

-The song hit No.1 in the UK charts and No.4 in the US billboard hot 100.
-It proved so popular in the US that Springfield's 1965 album Ev'rything's Coming Up Dusty was released there with a slightly different track listing, and titled after the hit single (the B side of the US single, "Little by Little", was issued in the UK as a separate A side and reached No.17 there).
-The song also topped the charts peaking at No.1 in The Philippines and peaked at No.1 in NME top thirty charts, it stayed in the number 1 position for two weeks from the week commencing 14 May 1966 to the week ending 28 May 1966.
-And also hit No.1 on Melody Maker magazine in May 1966.
+It proved so popular in the US that Springfield's 1965 album Ev'rything's Coming Up Dusty was released there with a slightly different track listing, and was retitled with the same name as the hit single (the B side of the US single, "Little by Little", was issued in the UK as a separate A side and reached number 17 on that chart).
+The song also topped the charts peaking at number one in The Philippines and peaked at number one in NME top thirty charts, it stayed in the number 1 position for two weeks from the week commencing 14 May 1966 to the week ending 28 May 1966.
+It also hit number one in Melody Maker magazine in May 1966.

+When Springfield died of breast cancer in March 1999, the song was featured on Now 42 as a tribute.